Friday-seminar/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

-### TBA -- **Lucas Branco** -- Gaiotto Lagrangians

-Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
-In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

 ### TBA -- Sergey Galkin -- toric Kähler manifolds versus dually flat Hessian statistical manifolds, after Sasaki, Dombrowski, Cheng-Yau, Delzant, Guillemin, Abreu, Molitor.